CBD And Coffee: A Match Made In Heaven?

 Many people report that after drinking coffee they experience stomach pains and indigestion.
 One study found that CBD can help those with stomach pain and nausea.
 The combination of CBD and coffee may help fight the upset-stomach feeling that can come after drinking a cuppa Jo.

 What is The Best Way To Combine CBD And Coffee?

 The proper dosage of CBD all depends on what you’re looking to achieve.
 While you may want to initially reach for the strongest CBD oil, that may not be the best move.

 In an article with Marie Claire, Dr. Bonni Goldstein, M.D., stated “At low doses, CBD is a stimulant and in higher doses it can cause sedation.”
 CBD can create a different effect depending on how much you take.
 It is important to take a small amount if you hope to create an energizing and stimulating effect that complements caffeine.

 Your best option for a CBD coffee recipe is to just add CBD oil drops into your fav morning pick-me-up.
 You can add it to a latte, cappuccino, espresso, drip or any other coffee drink.
 These can come in many different strengths.
 Ideally, you would start somewhere around 5 to 10 mg and then slowly increase the dosage until you find an amount that works best for you.
 At higher doses, CBD can cause drowsiness.
 It is best to not start off with a dose that is too high.

 Final Thoughts: Add Coffee to Your CBD!

-Overall, CBD seems to help make the negative aspects of drinking coffee like anxiety and stomach pains significantly better.
+Overall, CBD seems to help make the negative aspects of drinking coffee like stress and stomach pains significantly better.
 This is why so many people decide to use it.
 As more restaurants begin offering CBD in beverages, you may find yourself with the opportunity to try a CBD coffee drink in the near future.
-If you experience anxiety or other stomach issues when drinking coffee, CBD may be the perfect addition to improve your coffee experience.
+If you experience stress or other stomach issues when drinking coffee, CBD may be the perfect addition to improve your coffee experience.